 “There is rain and the weather is very cold, there is snow in some of the areas,” Abdel Hakim al-Masri, economy minister with the Turkish-backed regional administration, told The Associated Press.
 He noted that some of the displacement camps in the area had been decimated by the quake.

-"There is a huge amount of suffering, and this will increase it," he said.
+“There is a huge amount of suffering, and this will increase it,” he said.
+“This matter calls for rapid action by all countries of the world.”

 Visit news.dtnext.in to explore our interactive epaper!